meta-company/makex/documents/source/makex-files.md

     Makex may a adopt a "strict" mode where all shell scripting is disabled.

   By default, Makex will use the detected/system shell (usually, `sh`, or the Bourne Shell).
-A shell can be specified in configuration, but it's recommened to leave to autodectect based on platform.
+A shell can be specified in configuration, but it's recommened to leave it to autodectect based on platform.

-  The shell is prefixed with a preamble:
+  The passed script is prefixed with a preamble by default:

   .. code-block:: shell